CBIGR/single_sample_networks/README.md

 Code accompanying the paper "Evaluation of single-sample network inference methods for precision oncology"

 ## Folder resources
-- Driver genes per cancer subtype, downloaded from [IntOGen](https://www.intogen.org/search) database, HumanNet-XN network, downloaded from [HumanNetv2](http://www.inetbio.org/humannet/), and the preprocessed expression data for lung and brain.
+- Driver genes per cancer subtype, downloaded from [IntOGen](https://www.intogen.org/search) and [COSMIC] (https://cancer.sanger.ac.uk/cosmic) databases, HumanNet-XN network, downloaded from [HumanNetv2](http://www.inetbio.org/humannet/), and the preprocessed expression data for lung and brain.

 ## Folder scripts
 Scripts used to create the results in this paper.